mosquito/aiofile/README.rst

 Limitations
 -----------

-* Linux native AIO implementation not able to open special files.
+* Linux native AIO implementation is not able to open special files.
-  Asynchronous operations against special fs like ``/proc/`` ``/sys/`` not supported by the kernel.
+  Asynchronous operations against special fs like ``/proc/`` ``/sys/`` are not supported by the kernel.
 It's not a `aiofile`s or `caio` issue.
-  To In this cases, you might switch to thread-based implementations (see troubleshooting_ section).
+  In this cases, you might switch to thread-based implementations (see troubleshooting_ section).
-  However, when used on supported file systems, the linux implementation has a smaller overhead and preferred but it's not a silver bullet.
+  However, when used on supported file systems, the linux implementation has a smaller overhead and is preferred but it's not a silver bullet.

 Code examples
 -------------